 I love technology with a capital "L" but using personal dry-erase boards in the classroom has to be one of the best low-tech learning tools ever.

-We had a couple of mini-lesson on the life of a pioneer student this week, where we learned about how all grades were in one room and all work was done on a slate.
+On Friday, we'll have a quick mini-lesson on the life of a pioneer student.
+The boys and girls will learn about how all grades were in one room and all work was done on a slate.
 It seems fitting that given students will be learning about pioneers in our Social Studies lessons later in year, that we refer to our white boards as "slates".

-Oh, we also talked about how the pioneer teacher would live with her students' families for a month at a time.
+Oh, and on Friday, we'll also talk about how the pioneer teacher would live with her students' families for a month at a time.
 So I thought come January/February, when we begin our unit, in order to fully immerse the students in the subject, I'll be knocking on doors.

 Ha!
 Just kidding!